Abdelwaheb-Hnaien/terraform_labs/advanced/lab_01/lab_01.md

 Suppose that you have accidentely changed the name of the bigquery dataset.
 Terraform will delete the current dataset and then create the new one.

-Let's do this, try to add a random string to the name of the bucket.
+Let's do this, try to add a random string to the name of the dataset.

 <walkthrough-editor-open-file
     filePath="cloudshell_open/terraform_labs/advanced/lab_01/iac/main.tf">